amirrezakazemi/GRL-DTA/README.md

 - `data_prep.py`: Contains data preprocessing functions and a custom dataset class for loading and processing the dataset.
 - `model.py`: Defines the GCN model architecture using PyTorch and PyTorch Lightning.
-- `train.py`: Implements hyperparameter tuning using the Optuna library and trains the GCN model.
+- `train.py`: Implements hyperparameter tuning using MLflow and Optuna libraries and trains the GCN model.
 - `app.py`: Deploys the trained model using Flask to provide real-time predictions.

 ## Getting Started